oban-bg/oban/guides/recipes/expected-failures.md

 ### Building Blocks

-Elixir's powerful primitives of behaviours, protocols and event handling make flexible error reporting seamless and extendible.
+Elixir's powerful primitives of behaviours, protocols and event handling make flexible error reporting seamless and extensible.
 While our `Reportable` protocol only considered the number of attempts, this same mechanism is suitable for filtering by any other `meta` value.